OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/blcp.md

 ---
 title: blcp
-description: This page provides comprehensive instructions for using the 'blcp' feature which displays the latest CEO/CFO purchases.
+description: "This page provides comprehensive instructions for using the 'blcp' feature" which displays the latest CEO/CFO purchases.
 It includes details on the usage, parameters, and real-time examples.
 keywords: